- Plume Legal

 - WHO DO I CONTACT WITH QUESTIONS?

-- Plume processes your personal information as a controller when Plume collects data (including personal information) for service management purposes, such as to analyze, measure the effectiveness of and improve the Plume Services, to identify and track and record support, to ensure the security and integrity of the Plume Services and for billing and account management.
+- Plume is a controller of personal information that Plume processes for service management purposes, such as to identify and track and record support, to ensure the security and integrity of the Plume Services, for billing and account management and to analyze, measure the effectiveness of and improve the Plume Services.

 WHAT PERSONAL INFORMATION DOES PLUME COLLECT AND WHY?

-Plume processes personal information to provide and promote the Plume Services and for service management purposes.
+Plume processes personal information to provide and promote the Plume Services, and for the other purposes listed below.
 The specific types of personal information that Plume collects from or about you depends on how you interact with Plume, the Plume Services used and the applicable law.

 a.
 Information you choose to give us